Amy Bradfield Douglass

 Douglass, A. B., & Charman, S. (March 1, 2019 – February 28, 2022).
 Collaborative research: Video-recording eyewitness identification lineups: Testing for unanticipated costs and undiscovered benefits.
 National Science Foundation, $325,912 total; $130,722 to Bates College.
 Grant no. 1849411

 Douglass, A. B., Brewer, N., & Semmler, C. (August 1, 2009 – July 31, 2012).
 The dynamic interaction between investigator and eyewitness: Effects on memory reports and interviewer behavior.
 National Science Foundation, $128,926.

 Semmler, C., Brewer, N., & Douglass, A. B. (December 2009 – December 2012).
 The distortion of eyewitness identification testimony.
 Australian Research Council, AUD $230,000.

 Burl, J., Shah, S., Filone, S., Foster, E., & DeMatteo, D. (2012).
 A Survey of Graduate Training Programs and Coursework in Forensic Psychology.
 Teaching Of Psychology, 39(1), 48-53.

 Brigham, J. C. (1999).
 What is forensic psychology, anyway?
 Law and Human Behavior, 23(3), 273–298. https://doi-org.lprx.bates.edu/10.1023/A:1022304414537

-American Psychology-Law Society videos from Minority Affairs Committee on research in psychology and law: https://www.youtube.com/user/LawandPsychology
+The American Psychology-Law Society has a series of short videos produced by the Minority Affairs Committee on research in psychology and law Students interested in the field will find them helpful: https://www.youtube.com/user/LawandPsychology

 American Psychology-Law Society – Division 41 of the American Psychological Association